jgconway/pug-include-glob/README.md

 ### Options

 - `glob` - Options object passed to `node-glob` methods.
 See [node-glob](http://github.com/isaacs/node-glob) for details.
+- `exclude` - Files that should not be checked by this plugin.
+Checking every file is time expensive so excluding files where possible is likely to improve performance.

 ## License
 MIT &copy; Jack Conway